“These are totally unprecedented times.”

 Social media is a direct line to your customers.
 Use this opportunity to connect with them, add valuable comments and make your brand presence felt.

 P.S.
 Do you want to use social media to build your brand presence?
 This is the perfect time to up-skill yourself.
-Our exclusive design school for marketers who want to build their brand on social media is opening this Thursday at 12:00.
+Our exclusive design school for marketers who want to build their brand on social media is here.
 This course gives away free resources that you can use going forward to make your posts pop.
-Sign up now – limited spots available.
+Sign up now.

 6. Leverage Your Email List